BattletechModders/SellMechParts/README.md

 SellMechParts is a BattleTech mod (using ModTek) enabling you to sell your partial mechs.

 ## Requirements
-** Warning: Uses the experimental BTML mod loader and ModTek that might change, come here again to check for updates **

 * install [BattleTechModLoader](https://github.com/Mpstark/BattleTechModLoader/releases) using the [instructions here](https://github.com/Mpstark/BattleTechModLoader)
 * install [ModTek](https://github.com/Mpstark/ModTek/releases) using the [instructions here](https://github.com/Mpstark/ModTek)